Is the GMAT Official Guide Enough?

 • Tools to help you track your progress and uncover your weak areas, such as performance analytics and an error tracker

 If you’re already very strong in some areas, you may not need everything in the above list.
-However, generally, people preparing for the GMAT do best when they use prep resources that include all those elements.
-One resource that includes all of them is the Target Test Prep GMAT course, which you can check out for just $1 by signing up for a 5-day, full access trial.
+However, people preparing for the GMAT typically do best when they use prep resources that include all those elements.
+One resource that includes all of them is the Target Test Prep GMAT course, which you can check out for just $1 by signing up for a 5-day, full-access trial.

 TTP PRO TIP: